 - Do not step into any water.
 Puddles or streams can be very deep.

 - Do not jump over any crevasses.
 If it is too big that you can not easily step over it, it is too big to cross.

 - Do not try and climb ice that is too steep that you would have to slide down.
 This will cause serious injury.

 - Drones are not allowed, this is in consideration of the other people on the glacier, their privacy and enjoyment of the natural surrounding sounds.

 - Whatever you pack in, you MUST pack out.
 This includes food.
 Even something as simple as an apple core can stay on the ice for several years because it will not decompose.

-We offer glacier access for those who want to take their time, on their own, to explore the Matanuska Glacier in a very personal way for the hikers experienced in glacier travel.
+We offer glacier access for those who want to take their time, on their own, to explore the Matanuska Glacier in a very personal way.
 The trail leads one-half of a mile on to the toe of the glacier, to an area that is marked off with signs to insure safety.
 You'll have a beautiful view of the face of the glacier with the Chugach mountain range, and the beginning of the Matanuska River.

 If you have little to no experience hiking on ice, then we strongly suggest booking a tour with a tour company.